SalvatoreRa/tutorial/artificial intelligence/LLM_course.md

 * [Preference Tuning LLMs](https://huggingface.co/blog/pref-tuning) - A description of different approaches (DPO, IPO, and KTO) and their comparison.
 * [LLM Training: RLHF and Its Alternatives](https://magazine.sebastianraschka.com/p/llm-training-rlhf-and-its-alternatives) - An article by Sebastian Raschka which provides an overview of training LLMs with RLHF and explores alternative methods.
 It discusses the challenges and benefits of RLHF, comparing it to other techniques such as supervised fine-tuning and unsupervised methods.
 * [Distilabel](https://github.com/argilla-io/distilabel) -  is a tool designed to simplify the process of data labeling for machine learning.
 It provides a user-friendly interface for labeling datasets, with features that streamline the creation of labeled datasets for training models.
+* [Fine-tune Mistral-7b with DPO](https://mlabonne.github.io/blog/posts/Fine_tune_Mistral_7b_with_DPO.html) - The blog post provides a guide on fine-tuning the Mistral 7B model using Direct Preference Optimization (DPO)

 **Theroretical resources**